Single Rulebook Q&A

 Final answers will be published on Fridays between 12pm and 1pm GMT, except if this coincides with an EU public holiday.
 In this instance answers will be published on the preceding working day between 12pm and 1pm GMT (or BST as appropriate).

 IMPORTANT: Please note that the EBA only starts accepting questions on the application and implementation of technical standards related to the CRD, CRR and BRRD (including technical standards on the DGS where there are interactions) once these are published on the Official Journal of the European Union.
-An exception is made with respect to certain draft Implementing Technical Standards on Supervisory Reporting (for Forbearance and Non-performing exposures or Additional Monitoring Matrix for Liquidity), as the EBA needs to address these on a timely basis in order to allow institutions to make the necessary preparations or changes to their reporting systems.
+An exception is made with respect to certain draft Implementing Technical Standards on Supervisory Reporting (for Additional Monitoring Matrix for Liquidity), as the EBA needs to address these on a timely basis in order to allow institutions to make the necessary preparations or changes to their reporting systems.
 The EBA has begun to publish the provisional answers to questions; however, it is important to note that these should not be considered final until they are endorsed by the European Commission and published on the Official Journal of the European Union.

 Features to the Q&A tool